jfpalchak/inventory-tracker/README.md

 * a form to update or delete an existing coffee bean,
 * allow a user to sell/purchase a selected coffee bean and update that coffee's quantity.

-A coffee bean's quantity can only go as low as 0, at which point the product is listed as "Out of Stock".
+A coffee bean's quantity can only go as low as zero, at which point the product is listed as 'Out of Stock'.

 The application itself was designed with a focus on minimalism and ease of use.